JohnBasrai/axum-quickstart/README.md

 A **production-grade Axum starter** focused on **correctness, observability, scalability, and security-ready persistence** — not a toy CRUD demo.

-This repository builds on an existing, mature Axum foundation and incrementally adds **WebAuthn / Passkeys** support in clearly defined phases.
-The README is updated **only at the end of each WebAuthn phase** to reflect *completed, validated capabilities*.

-> **Baseline:** axum-quickstart (existing, production-ready foundation)
-> **WebAuthn Status:**
->     ✅ Phase 1 complete — Database Infrastructure for WebAuthn
->     ✅ Phase 2 complete — Passkey Registration
->     👉 Phase 3 **Next:** — Passkey Authentication Flow
->      — Phase 4 Future — Credential Management API
->      — Phase 5 Future — Testing & Documentation

 ---

 ## Context

-This repository began as **axum-quickstart**, a production-oriented Axum API foundation with:

 * Stateless service design
 * Externalized state